Safety Locks Protect Against Power Loss

 As with all theater performances, the illusion of a reality on an opera stage must be preserved seamlessly and without visual distraction.
 Safety for the performers, of course, is never an illusion and one opera house in Genoa, Italy has taken positive steps to insure that reality.

-The stage lifts here are all equipped with safety locks to prevent movement, in the event of a catastrophic power loss.
-Motion of these stage lifts, each capable of bearing loads to 100,000 lbs., is maintained by powerful hydraulic cylinders and each cylinder is equipped with SITEMA safety locks Type KRG to maintain lift position.
+The stage lifts here are all equipped with safety locks to prevent movement in the event of a catastrophic power loss.
+Motion of these stage lifts, each capable of bearing loads to 100,000 lbs., is maintained by powerful hydraulic cylinders that are equipped with SITEMA safety locks Type KRG to maintain lift position.
 In normal power-on conditions, pressure on the locks annular piston ensures free movement of the cylinder rod by holding the clamping sleeve released against the force of an integral Belleville spring assembly.

 The essential function of the SITEMA safety lock in a power loss consists of a conical clamping sleeve, movable within the conical housing.
 In a released position, that is, upon loss of power to the cylinder, the annular piston keeps the clamping sleeve pushed against the Belleville springs.
 The spring washers press the clamping sleeve into the taper of the housing, whereby an initial frictional force is created between the rod and the clamping sleeve.
 When load is applied, the force increases in a self-intensifying manner, so the higher the load, the stronger the clamping.
 In normal applications, SITEMA safety locks function best for loads from 2 kN to 500 kN (~220 lbs. to 110,000 lbs.).